Wednesday, October 8, 2025

 One of the first sightings in U.S. — 1950s

-To some extent, the details cited in the above reference are true.
-According to late historian C. Lloyd Gibson, the mayor in question at the time was Pat Garrett, who spotted the object on the skyline to the east of his home, which sits on a hill that overlooks the town.
+The details cited in the above reference are true to some extent.
+According to late historian C. Lloyd Gibson, of Mount Hope, the mayor in question at the time was Pat Garrett, who spotted the object on the skyline to the east of his home, which sits on a hill that overlooks the town.

-Gibson noted that before the space age, mankind had reported strange aerial phenomena, but it wasn't until the launch of the Russian satellite into outer space in 1957 that the explanation for such began to take the form of an extra-terrestrial origin.
+Gibson noted that before the space age, mankind had reported strange aerial phenomena.
+Still, it wasn't until the launch of the Russian satellite into outer space in 1957 that the explanation for such began to take the form of an extra-terrestrial origin.

 Advertisement